TrautsNottus/trautsnottus.github.io/_docs/accounts/passwords.md

 title: Change or reset your password
 ---

-You can change your password for security reasons.
+Change your password for security reasons.
 Or reset it if you forget it.
 {:.lead}

 ## Changing your password